 - Are you happy being outside even when its raining or do you prefer your home comforts?

 - Which is more important?
-The road trip of the being there?
+The road trip or the being there?

-- Are you in the market for a new or used motorhome?
+- Are you buying new or looking for a used motorhome?